Anivice/lzw/README.md

 ## Introduction

-This is an implementation of the two well-known and widely deployed compression algorithms, namely Lempel-Ziv-Welch (LZW) and Huffman Coding.
+This is an implementation of the three well-known and widely deployed compression algorithms, namely Lempel-Ziv-Welch (LZW), Huffman Coding and Arithmetic Coding.

-Lempel-Ziv-Welchm, or LZW in short for the sake of convenience naming, typically employs a fixed bit size for the result in its coding style, though the coding algorithm never specifically detailed any bit size and varying bit length in encoded data is fairly common.
+Lempel-Ziv-Welchm, or LZW in short for the sake of convenience naming, typically employs a fixed bit size for the result in its coding style, though the coding algorithm never specifically detailed any bit size and varying bit-length in encoded data is fairly common.
-Huffman Coding, on the other hand, is known for its varying bit length in encoded data.
+Huffman Coding, on the other hand, is known for its varying bit-length in encoded data.

 This implementation mixes these two algorithms in the hope that it can reach the maximum compression result possible.